TroyWarez/BetterMediaKeys/README.md

 If you'd prefer the vanilla YouTube chapter experience (⏪) ArrowLeft + control key or ArrowRight + control key (⏩), I'd recommend using the 1.0.0.1 release at this time.
+### Chromium Installation

+To install BetterMediaKeys, you'll need to clone the repo and load the sub folder "BetterMediaKeys" as an unpacked extension.

+If you'd perfer to use .crx files on Chromium you'll have to add the extension id:"eokodajgpjmnhdlbijnhdlnbbefjbgjn" to "ExtensionInstallWhitelist" and "ExtensionInstallAllowlist".
+The location of this registry key on Windows is dependent on your specific Chromium-based browser.
+This only has to be done once.
 ### License

 This project is licensed under MIT.